Major TBT energy on this one: we’ve travelled back to the 1980s and collected 20 of the best fiction books of the decade.

 Illywhacker – Peter Carey (1985)

-Falling under the magical realist umbrella, Illywhacker is filled with vividly exuberant storytelling that details the life of 139-year-old Australian Herbert Badgery, the eponymous ‘illywhacker’ or confidence man, and the eccentric encounters in his life as a vagabond conman.
+A fiction book that falls under the magical realist umbrella, Illywhacker is filled with vividly exuberant storytelling that details the life of 139-year-old Australian Herbert Badgery, the eponymous ‘illywhacker’ or confidence man, and the eccentric encounters in his life as a vagabond conman.

 As reviewed by Howard Jacobson in New York Times, “[Illywhacker is] a big, garrulous, funny novel, touching, farcical and passionately bad-tempered… Not unlike spending a week in the company of the best kind of Australian.”